waynehacking8/yolo-openvino-demo/README.md

     *   NNCF API might change between versions.
 We encountered:
         *   `AttributeError: module 'nncf' has no attribute 'Preset'`: Solution was to remove the `preset` argument from `nncf.quantize()` and use defaults.
         *   `TypeError: object of type 'Dataset' has no len()`: Solution was to calculate the number of calibration samples *before* creating the `nncf.Dataset` object and pass that count to `subset_size`.
 4.  **Asynchronous Callback Signature**: OpenVINO's `AsyncInferQueue.set_callback()` API might expect different arguments depending on the version.
 We encountered errors because the callback was passed extra arguments.
-Solution was to define the callback to accept extra arguments using `*args`: `def callback_func(request, *args): ...`.
+Solution was to define the callback to accept extra arguments using `*args`: `
-5.  **Model Loading Logic**: Ensure your inference script correctly checks for the `precision == 'INT8'` flag and uses the `--int8_model_dir` argument to load the *actual* INT8 model `.xml` file, not fall back to the FP32 version.
-6.  **Accurate Benchmarking**: Use `time.perf_counter()` instead of `time.time()` for measuring inference time to avoid potential issues with clock resolution or system time adjustments, which can lead to inaccurate or even negative timings.

-## Performance Tips

-For best performance:

-1. **TensorRT on GPU** provides the fastest inference times (~13.5ms / 74 FPS) for single image processing
-2. **TensorRT with batch processing** offers dramatically higher throughput for multiple images on GPU
-3. **OpenVINO on CPU** offers the best performance for batch processing on CPU
-4. When GPU is not available, **OpenVINO on CPU** offers significantly better performance than PyTorch CPU
-5. Batch sizes between 4-8 provide optimal throughput for CPU processing
-6. Image size significantly affects inference time; consider resizing for performance-critical applications